ClickCease How to outrank competition on Google? [27 quick and easy tips]

 12. Revamp your website structure to outrank them

 Your website structure impacts how your users and Google perceive your website.
-Properly nesting your URLs in their respective category folders allow users to navigate your site better.
-It also allows Google to group and classify your content easier – which it uses to determine what your website is about.
+Properly nesting your URLs in category folders allows users to navigate your site better.

 12 Revamp Your Website Structure To Outrank Them